The UK Employee Ownership Trust

 About the Author

-Garry Karch is the Managing Partner of RM2 Corporate Finance Limited in London, which he co-founded with Nigel Mason, Managing Director of The RM2 Partnership Limited.
+Garry Karch is a Senior Associate of RM2 Corporate Finance Limited in London, which he co-founded with Nigel Mason, Senior Associate of The RM2 Partnership Limited.
 Prior to establishing RM2 Corporate Finance, he spent

 almost 30 years working actively in the ESOP (“Employee Stock Ownership Plan”) space in the United States.
 His experience is split almost evenly between financing ESOP change of control transactions as a lender and structuring and raising capital to support the transactions as an investment banker.